Mapaseka Makhanya

 Mapaseka Makhanya (born 9 April 1985) is a South African middle- and long-distance runner who specializes in the marathon race, formerly in the 800 and 1500 metres.

+Early career

-In global events, she competed at the 2001 World Youth Championships and the 2004 World Junior Championships without reaching the final, and placed lowly at the 2011 and 2013 World Cross Country Championships (83rd and 86th).
+Makhanya began her international career representing South Africa at youth and junior levels.
+She competed at the 2001 World Youth Championships and the 2004 World Junior Championships without reaching the final, and placed lowly at the 2011 and 2013 World Cross Country Championships (83rd and 86th).
 She finished eleventh in the 1500 metres at the 2007 All-Africa Games and sixth in the 800 metres at the 2010 African Championships.
 She also competed at the 2007 Summer Universiade without reaching the final.

+Transition to Road Racing

 Makhanya shifted to road races from 2013 on, making her marathon debut in Johannesburg the same year.
 In 2015, she finished third at the Hannover Marathon in a time of 2:31:02 hours.